dotwebstack/dotwebstack-framework/service/openapi/README.md

 When defining an openAPI type, properties are restricted to a subset of the fields of the corresponding GraphQL type.

 # 1.1.6 Envelope type
 It is also possible to add fields to an OpenApi response that are not in the GraphQL response.
+This is useful if you want to enrich your response, for example in case of a `hal+json` response.
+The `_links` or `_embedded` objects you create are not part of the GraphQL response, but you want them to be part of the rest response.
 An example can be seen in the following response that contains an `_embedded` brewery:

 ```json